Oil prices are volatile amid conflicting reports about security in the Strait of Hormuz

 Wright had written on X that the "U.S. Navy successfully escorted an oil tanker through the Strait of Hormuz to ensure oil remains flowing to global markets."

-White House press secretary Karoline Leavitt later said the opposite, telling reporters at a briefing, "The U.S. Navy has not escorted a tanker or a vessel at this time."
+White House press secretary Karoline Leavitt told reporters, "The U.S. Navy has not escorted a tanker or a vessel at this time."

 Leavitt also said the offer of a U.S. escort remained available to ships in the strait.